 Selfishness – Humans are selfish.
-Look at most any group of children.
-But part of adulting is to put on your big kids pants and realize the world doesn't revolve around you.
+Kids are naturally inclined to think fo self.
+But part of adulting is to put on your big kid pants and realize the world doesn't revolve around you.
 Wants and needs are often muddled up in the selfish mind.
-What you think you need is really just a want but selfishness will tell you-you can't live without it.
+What you think you need may just be a “want” but selfishness will tell you-you can't live without it.

 Insecurity – Are you trying to keep up with the Jone's?
 Are you worried what other people will think if you if you drop the Country Club membership, stop going to the casino or turn down dining out because it's not in the budget?
 Insecurity will lead to unnecessary spending so you feel worthy, important or “normal” but it will kill your financial success.

 Extravagant Tastes – Extravagant: exceeding what is reasonable or appropriate; absurd.
 The word extravagant is relative to your financial situation.
 If your budget is balanced to include luxury items and your meeting other budget requirements there's no harm or shame in enjoying nice things.
 But if you're struggling to pay the bills and keep the creditors from calling, you should not be renewing that Country Club membership or going on the shopping spree weekend getaway with friends.